Cr4O13/gci-docs/docs/configuration syntax.md

 ## JSON-Syntax

 The specification file uses the JSON syntax.
-JSON is quite finnicky about missing or wrong delimiting characters like braces, brackets, commas, colons and quotation marks.
+JSON is quite finnicky about missing or wrong delimiting characters like braces, brackets, commas, colons, and quotation marks.

 All identifiers need to be enclosed in matching quotation marks `" "`.